The Church Of The Holy Rood -- Wool, Dorset, U.K.

 A beautiful sunny morning for coffee and cake, generously hosted by Revd Carol and Mark in their garden on Saturday 10th June.

 It was to raise funds for the Fete Prizes, and raised £165 - many thanks to them, and all who helped and contributed.

 Bishop Karen, Bishop of Sherborne, led a Pilgrimage on 25th May 2017 to celebrate both Ascension Day and St Aldhelm's Feast Day.
-This is a part of the great worldwide wave of prayer 'Thy Kingdom Come' that is happening between Ascension (25th May) and Pentecost (4th June).
+This was a part of the great worldwide wave of prayer 'Thy Kingdom Come' that happened between Ascension (25th May) and Pentecost (4th June).